Running the Pipeline¶

 The file contains all fields from Stage 1 plus:

-model_name: Name of the model that generated the responsemodel_response: The model’s responseis_blocked: Whether the response was blocked by safety filtersresponse_time: Time taken to generate the response
+model: Name of the model class that generated the responsemodel_params: The model’s configuration parametersresponse: The model’s response textraw_response: The full raw response object from the modelis_blocked: Whether the response was blocked by safety filters

 Stage 3: Evaluating Responses¶